Menu

 From L-R: BJP candidate Lankala Deepak Reddy, Congress' Naveen Yadav, BRS' Maganti Sunitha.
 Credit: x.com/LDR4BJP, www.facebook.com/PingNaveenYadav, x.com/magantigopimla

-The result of the Jubilee Hills by-election will boost the confidence of the winning party to go full steam ahead in the upcoming, much-delayed polls to the local self-government bodies in Telangana.
+It was expected that the result of the Jubilee Hills by-election would boost the confidence of the winning party to go full steam ahead in the upcoming, much-delayed polls to the local self-government bodies in Telangana.
 A confident Congress has already termed the bypoll a referendum on the A Revanth Reddy-led government.
-Adding to the Congress’s confidence are exit poll results that predicted a narrow win for the more than a century-old party.
+The Congress’s confidence prevailed as Naveen Yadav won for the more than a century-old party.

-A Congress win will mean the BRS losing a member in the 119-member Telangana Legislative Assembly.
+A Congress win means the BRS losing a member in the 119-member Telangana Legislative Assembly.
 The by-election was necessitated by the demise of BRS MLA Maganti Gopinath on 8 June 2025.

 The BRS fielded Gopinath’s wife, Mangati Sunitha, hoping to capitalise on the voters’ sympathy.
 The BJP, meanwhile, assigned Lankala Deepak Reddy, who made the contest an interesting triangular one.
 The campaign for Jubilee Hills saw personal barbs, covert alliances and strategic moves.